ManoManoTech/firefighter-incident/README.md

 ## Contributing

-Checkout the Contributing documentation in `docs/Contributing`, for an in-depth installation guide.
+See [CONTRIBUTING](.github/CONTRIBUTING.md) for details on submitting patches, the contribution workflow and developer's guide.

 ### Testing